Castaways - Sculpture on the Beach 2019 @ Rockingham Foreshore

-The Castaways Sculpture Awards Exhibition is a celebration of sustainability and creativity as artists use a variety of recycled and repurposed materials to create a wide range of sculptures which are exhibited on the Rockingham Beach Foreshore and Boardwalk each year.
+The Castaways Sculpture Awards Exhibition is a celebration of sustainability and creativity as artists use a variety of recycled and repurposed materials to create a wide range of sculptures which are exhibited on the Rockingham Beach Foreshore and Boardwalk every two years.
+This was a wonderful way to discover the delights of Rockingham Foreshore and Beach!

 Schools are also involved through the Up-Cycle Art Project which involves students visiting a Landfill Facility to learn about sustainability and recycling.
 A professional artist then works in residence with the students to create sculptures made from recycled materials.
 The School's Exhibition is displayed in Churchill Park.